Last updated on August 2nd, 2021 at 12:42 pm

 The Emberá groups can be classified as Óibida and Eyadiba.
 The first group is those who base their lives on water activities so that their livelihood depends on fishing.
 As for the Eyadiba, they are the groups called “mountain people” who usually work in the field of agriculture.

 In their language, Dóbida means river people.
 This group is located on the banks of the Chocó River.
 In 2005, 37,327 people identified themselves as part of this community.
 For their livelihood, they mainly fish, which is why most of their settlements are on the banks of the river.
 They use the same language and customs as the other cultures.

 This group is one of the most numerous in the Emberá.
-They are located in the departments of Chocó, Antioquia and Córdoba.
-The 2005 census found that there were approximately 38,259 indigenous people in this parish.
+They are located in the departments of Chocó, Antioquia, and Córdoba.
+The 2005 census found that there were approximately 38,259 indigenous people in this community.
 They usually farm for a living.
 Like the other Emberá, they consider rivers and water sources sacred.
-You are part of the Emberá Eyadiba.
+They are part of the Emberá Eyadiba.

-It is mainly located in the departments of Risaralda, Caldas and Antioquia and is the third group that belongs to the Emberá.
-The Chami have their settlements near rivers such as the San Juan, Garrapatas and Sanquinini.
+They are mainly located in the departments of Risaralda, Caldas, and Antioquia and are the third group that belongs to the Emberá.
+The Chami have their settlements near rivers such as the San Juan, Garrapatas, and Sanquinini.
 That means that one of their survival methods is fishing.
 This community is part of the Oibida.
 In 2005, 29,094 people identified themselves as part of this community.